Singularities of the moduli space of level curves: The singularities of the moduli space of level curves

 Using Proposition \ref{pro:ghosts} and Theorem \ref{thm:ghosts_compositel} we can easily compute the age of a ghost automorphism $\sta a\in \ul{\aut}_C\level$ attached to $b\in G_{\pmb \nu}(\Gamma;\pmmu_\ell)$.
 Assumption \ref{assu:roots} allows us to regard $b$ as a $\ZZ/\ell$-valued $1$-chain $b\in G_{\pmb \nu}(\Gamma;\ZZ/\ell)$.
 We point out that the explicit expressions ${[M(e)^{-1}]_{\ell} b(e)}$ in \eqref{eq:M-1explicitlprime} and ${[m(e)^{-1}]_{r(e)} b(e)}$ in \eqref{eq:M-1explicit} may be interpreted as multiplications in the ring $\ZZ/\ell$.

 When $\ell$ is prime we have

-where the terms at the numerators are integer representatives of ${\sta a}(e), b(e)$ and $[M(e)^{-1}]_\ell$ in $\ZZ/\ell$ (each summand in the above expression is clearly independent of the choice of the representatives modulo $\ell$).
+where $\{\ \}$ denotes the fractional part and the terms at the numerators are integer representatives of ${\sta a}(e), b(e)$ and $[M(e)^{-1}]_\ell$ in $\ZZ/\ell$ (each summand in the above expression is clearly independent of the choice of the representatives modulo $\ell$).
 For composite $\ell$, Thm.~\ref{thm:ghosts_compositel}, \eqref{eq:multinr(e)} yields

 where $\wt b(e)\in \ZZ/\ell$ is the image of $b(e)\in \ZZ/r(e)$ via the identification $\wt b(e)=(\ell/r(e))b(e)=\gcd(\ell,M(e))b(e)$.
 Again the above definition does not depend on the choices of the integer representatives of ${\sta a}(e)\in \ZZ/\ell$ and of $[m(e)^{-1}]_{r(e)}, b(e)\in \ZZ/r(e)$.